 1:1 music therapy sessions may take place at Millennial Mind Body Therapy in Logan (925 W 200 N Suite A5), in my Smithfield home, or in the clients home in the Cache Valley area or in the facility of an agency contracting with Overlymusical.

-Parents may choose to do individual music therapy so their child may receive the individual attention and focus on their needs and goals.
-After initial assessment (focusing on the strengths and needs of the client, the musical background, and musical preference) the therapist will discuss with the parents the results of the assessment and determine a treatment plan which will include: Goals and objectives individualized for the client, musical back and How often and where sessions will take place.
+Families may choose to do individual music therapy so their loved one may receive the individual attention and focus on their needs and goals.
+After initial assessment (focusing on the strengths and needs of the client, the musical background, and musical preference) the therapist will discuss the results of the assessment and determine a treatment plan which will include: Goals and objectives individualized for the client, musical back and How often and where sessions will take place.
 Goals will be reevaluated quarterly.

 Examples of goals a music therapist may address is: